 "Todd, if you had 1,000 sales people working in your corporation what would be the only activities you'd want to see them doing?"

 Would I want to see them putting together mailings?
 Paying the bills?
 Processing claims?
 My answer was "no".
 Those were the responsibilities of other personnel.
 So I thought a little longer.
 "What would I want to see my sales people doing?"

 It's the answer to this question that began the very core to my success.
 After much consideration, I concluded that the only thing I'd want to see my people doing was:

 After drawing this floor plan on my dry erase board I stood back and thought, "Which of these key operations make the whole corporation run?"
 I concluded it was the sales department.

 Sales is at the heart of all successful businesses.
 Without sales there is no revenue, which means there is no jobs, because there will be no company.
-This is why it's not only the most important department but also the highest paying.
+This is why it's not only the most important department, but also the highest paying.

 My next step was to decide which department I was going to run.
-As you can imagine I choose sales.
-I then figured if I was going to run this department I needed to not only do the activities I would expect to see my sales force doing, but I felt it important to master them; to be the best there every was at calling and seeing the people!
+As you can imagine I chose sales.
+I then figured if I was going to run this department I needed to not only do the activities I would expect to see my sales force doing, but I felt it important to master them; to be the best there ever was at calling and seeing the people!